matthewhuff89/roarke/gdd.md

 - I think this deserves a reward.
 This feeling right here is what all players of *Roarke* should seek.
 I want to encourage this behavior whenever possible.
 - I'll think about what the reward for a Perfect Storm should be.

+##### Roarke 'Solarstorm'/'Starslasher'/'Starstorm' (This is just theorycrafting)
+- The final chapters of the game will see Roarke adopting a new title to go along with a newly acquired power.
+The elves' God of Stars blesses Roarke at the behest of Miranda, and grants him access to the Solar element and a starsaber.
+- In terms of gameplay, i've got a few ideas for how i want this to be reflected:
+- 1. Roarke's dash attack animation changes and the speed of the attacks increases greatly.
+He turns into a beam of light and passes through the enemy and reforms.
+- 2. He gains the ability to do this without rest or cost to his stamina.
+Meaning, a player can use the basic dash attack infinite times without fear of exhaustion.
+Not only that, but if a user desires (maybe during the further distance slashes) they can cancel and change directions.
+- 3. Roarke's sprite changes.
+It has a star-like radiance, glowing eyes, and clutching a light sword.
+- 4. I'll give the user a space/playground inside Roarke's visualization space to get acclimated to the change.
+As I intend to really turn things up to 11 once I give them this power.
+- 5. Roarke is basically a Gold Saint at this point.
+I'm totally ok with that.

 ##### Level Timer (Maybe)
 - I'm thinking i'll add a time limit to levels to further force urgency and momentum.
 Maybe Perfect Storms will extend that timer greatly, while just regular kills extend the timer just a bit.